alipouw13/insurance-multi-agent/README.md

    - Communication Agent (`asst_aaa...`)
    - Risk Analyst (`asst_zzz...`)
 4. Store agent IDs in global cache for request routing
+5. Initialize Azure Blob Storage container (`insurance-documents`)
+6. Create Azure AI Search index (`insurance-policies`) with vector search

 The API will be available at http://localhost:8000

+### Document Management with Azure

+The application uses Azure Blob Storage and AI Search for document management:

+**Upload Documents**:
+- Documents are uploaded to Azure Blob Storage (not local filesystem)
+- Organized in containers: `policy/`, `regulation/`, `reference/`
+- Each document receives a unique blob name with metadata

+**Indexing**:
+- Documents are automatically indexed in Azure AI Search
+- Text is split into 1000-character chunks with 200-character overlap
+- Each chunk is embedded using `text-embedding-3-large` (3072 dimensions)
+- Vector search uses HNSW algorithm for fast similarity search

+**Search**:
+- Semantic search combines vector similarity and keyword matching
+- Results include source attribution and policy section references
+- Configurable score thresholds filter low-quality matches

+**Migration from Local Storage**:
+To migrate existing local documents to Azure:
+1. Documents currently in `backend/app/workflow/data/uploaded_docs/`
+2. Can be uploaded via the `/api/v1/documents/upload` endpoint
+3. The old FAISS index in `backend/app/workflow/data/policy_index/` is replaced by Azure AI Search

 ### Frontend Setup